-Missed Service monitors Metro's "guarantee of service"-whether Metro is providing all the service that was scheduled and committed to.
-It helps to offer more clarity on the relative magnitude of various operational issues on daily rail operation, for example, operator or railcar shortage, and incident response strategy.
+The measure gauges Metro's "guarantee of service": whether Metro is providing all the service that was scheduled and committed to.
+It offers clarity on the relative magnitude of various operational issues on daily rail operation-for example, operator or railcar shortages or incident response strategy.
 It is an important indicator of transit service quality and productivity.
-Those missed stops can have a negative impact on the perceived reliability of rail service and can result in longer customer wait times, missed transfers, etc. which lead to customer inconvenience and dissatisfaction.
+Missed trips (those that are not delivered) can negatively impact rail service reliability and can result in longer customer wait times, missed transfers, etc., leading to customer inconvenience and dissatisfaction.